-Municipal Separate Storm Sewer System (MS4) communities: MPCA noted that there are no MS4 facilities in the bacteria-impaired segments of the CRW (Section 4.3.2 of the final TMDL document).
+Municipal Separate Storm Sewer System (MS4) communities: Stormwater from MS4s can transport bacteria to surface water bodies during or shortly after storm events.
+MPCA noted that there is one MS4 permittee in the bacteria-impaired segments of the RRW; the City of Redwood Falls (MS400236) which was assigned a portion of the WLA for the Ramsey Creek bacteria TMDL (-521) (Sections 3.6 and 4.3.2 of the final TMDL document and Table 10 of this Decision Document).

-Concentrated Animal Feedlot Operations (CAFOs): MPCA has identified CAFOs in the CRW (Section 3.6, Table 11, Figure 5 and Appendix E of the final TMDL document).
+Concentrated Animal Feedlot Operations (CAFOs): MPCA has identified CAFOs in the RRW (Section 3.6 and Appendix E of the final TMDL document).
 As explained by MPCA, CAFO production areas must be designed to contain all manure, and direct precipitation and manure-contaminated runoff from precipitation events up to the 25-year, 24-hour storm event.
 In the event of a discharge, the discharge cannot cause or contribute to a violation of a water quality standard (WQS).
 MPCA noted that any precipitation-caused runoff from the land application of manure at agronomic rates is not considered a point source discharge and is accounted for in the load allocation (LA) of the TMDL.

-Combined Sewer Overflows (CSOs) and Sanitary Sewer Overflows (SSOs): MPCA did not identify any CSOs or SSOs which contribute bacteria to waters of the CRW.
+Combined Sewer Overflows (CSOs) and Sanitary Sewer Overflows (SSOs): MPCA did not identify any CSOs or SSOs which contribute bacteria to waters of the RRW.

-Stormwater runoff from permitted construction and industrial areas: MPCA determined that stormwater discharges from permitted construction and industrial dischargers do not contribute bacteria to the CRW (Section 4.3.2 of the final TMDL document).
+Stormwater runoff from permitted construction and industrial areas: MPCA determined that stormwater discharges from permitted construction and industrial dischargers do not contribute bacteria to the RRW (Section 4.3.2 of the final TMDL document).

-CRW TSS TMDLs:
+RRW TSS TMDLs:

-National Pollutant Discharge Elimination Systems (NPDES) permitted facilities: NPDES permitted facilities may contribute TSS loads to surface waters through discharges of treated wastewater.
+NPDES permitted facilities: NPDES permitted facilities may contribute TSS loads to surface waters through discharges of treated wastewater.
 Permitted facilities must discharge wastewater according to their NPDES permit.
-MPCA determined that there are fourteen WWTPs in the CRW which contribute TSS from treated wastewater releases (Table 5 of this Decision Document) to the segments impaired by TSS.
+MPCA determined that there are ten WWTPs in the RRW which contribute TSS from treated wastewater releases (Table 5 of this Decision Document) to the segments impaired by TSS.
 MPCA noted that these facilities were assigned a WLA in the TMDL.

-Table 5: Minnesota NPDES facilities which contribute TSS to impaired segments in the Cottonwood River Watershed
+Table 5: Minnesota NPDES facilities which contribute TSS to impaired segments of the Redwood River Watershed